 In the era of COVID, social connection and relationships, in general, have been top of mind for many of us.
-From our work relationships to our friendships, (sometimes one and the same), the ways we connect have shifted and evolved.
+The ways we connect have shifted and evolved from our work relationships to our friendships (sometimes one and the same).

 As a lover of community and connection, I’ve thought about the long-term impact of work relationships and how to ensure we’re truly carving out time to connect with those relationships that are important to us.

 None of us would have predicted our favourite work pal would now be a pen pal or turn into a socially distant colleague, challenging us to maintain social connections and relationships in new ways.
-Here we are, nearly 5 months later into a global crisis where our work relationships have changed, some even ending suddenly due to lay off’s.
+We’re nearly 5 months into a global crisis where our work relationships have changed, some even ending suddenly due to lay off’s.

-Our work relationships will continue to change under new working conditions that have remote working being the norm for the near and long-term future.
+Our work relationships will continue to change under new working conditions, with remote working being the norm for the near and long-term future.
 So, how does this impact you as a leader?

-Some research suggests strong working relationships and even friendships will positively impact engagement and a good predictor of performance.
+Some research suggests strong working relationships and friendships will positively impact engagement and be a good predictor of performance.

 A Gallup study suggests –

-We know you’re tired (we all are) of the overstimulated digital world we’re in which seemed to heighten even more since COVID (if that was possible), and now includes the ‘go-to’ Zoom calls or video chats.
+We know you’re tired (we all are) of the overstimulated digital world we’re in, which seemed to heightened even more since COVID (if that was possible), and now includes the ‘go-to’ Zoom calls or video chats.